Title: Blue Valentine

 Cinematography: Andrij Parekh

-This melancholiac drama starts from a similar premise of a missing dog, unlike in WENDY AND LUCY (2008), instead of looking for her dog, Michelle Williams is unenthusiastically to make her last effort to rescue her almost-collapsing marriage with Ryan Gosling, this time, what is missing here is her flickering affection to him, which once literally existed.
+This melancholic drama starts from a similar premise of a missing dog, unlike in WENDY AND LUCY (2008), instead of looking for her dog, Michelle Williams is unenthusiastically to make her last effort to rescue her almost-collapsing marriage with Ryan Gosling, this time, what is missing here is her flickering affection to him, which once literally existed.

-Close-up shots, the ochre-mustard-indigo palette, rookie director Derek Cianfrance upgrades his documentary backdrops and confidently spreads into relationship-kills-the-energy realm with an incisive assessment, the aspiration to stick/split polarity between the weary couple throbbingly causes anguish not only to the characters but also to the audience.
+Close-up shots, the ochre-cum-mustard-cum-indigo palette, rookie director Derek Cianfrance upgrades his documentary backdrops and confidently spreads into relationship-kills-the-energy realm with an incisive assessment, the aspiration to stick/split polarity between the weary couple palpably causes anguish not only to the characters but also to the audience.
 The incessant before/after marriage texture turns out well operated, yet all the inconsequential conversations saps all my initial exuberant verve.
 In this case, I would rather prefer (500) DAYS OF SUMMER (2009) with my clarification that I am not trying to eschew from the innateness of life, but simply the latter suits me better both spiritually and mentally.